 The United Nation’s Human Development Index is a good example since it's calculated with three values: income, life expectancy and literacy.
-Such answer to what is poverty helps us think about relative poverty, in opposition to absolute poverty, i.e. the total absence of the most basic needs (food, health care, shelter…).
+This helps us think about the issue in terms of relative poverty as opposed to absolute poverty, i.e. the total absence of the most basic needs (food, shelter, water…).

 This is when the government is unable to get its citizens and private companies to pay their taxes.
 This creates a poverty cycle whereby national institutions constantly lack money.
 Public servants are then underpaid, the most qualified ones try to get a job elsewhere and the rest do not have much motivation to do their job either.
 This is a great incentive to indulge in corruption...

 The national and local authorities are in turn unable to maintain in good state or expand basic infrastructures such as water pipes, as well as provide basic services like education or health care.
 Finally the sum of all this makes the government powerless when facing issues of regulating, promoting, or expanding sectors that would need basic infrastructure investment.

 This whole aspect makes the private sector at large turn away from regular, official ways of doing business.
 An informal sector often thrives on conditions like this and businesses find their own way to get things done… which means a lot more corruption and no control over the risk of monopolies or even violence.